 - Genderqueer: an adjective used to describe people who understand their gender identity to be completely outside of and beyond reference to the gender binary.

 - Misgender: the act of consciously or unconsciously attributing the incorrect gender to someone through the use of incorrect pronouns, names, or honorifics.
-Misgendering someone can cause significant pain and is often one indicator of a broader culture or system that is inhospitable to or dangerous for trans people.
+Misgendering someone can be painful and can compromise safety by revealing someone as trans if they have previously kept that information private.

 - Deadname: the previously given name of a person who changed their name to better align with their gender identity.
 As a verb, the act of consciously or unconsciously misgendering someone by using a name they no longer use.